How Servd Works

 This can be a very positive thing.
 Imagine if a rogue plugin has trashed all of your template files; just redeploy your bundle to reset the entire filesystem.

-However it means we also need to take a few precautions.
+However, it does mean we also need to take a few precautions.
 If control panel users can upload images to the local filesystem, they might disappear when a new bundle is deployed.
 Don't worry though - Servd supplies a zero-config alternative to local filesystem uploads.

 Just keep in mind that although your app will always have a filesystem to use, you should only use it for temporary files at run-time.